ratchov/snfmt/README.md

     snfmt(myfunc, buf, size, "blob = {hexdump:%p,%u}", blob, sizeof(blob));

-Custom conversion specifiers (ex. `"myobj:%p"`) are composed by a name, and an optional Colon followed by a comma-separated list of %-based specifiers.
+Custom conversion specifiers (ex. `"myobj:%p"`) are composed by a name, and an optional colon followed by a comma-separated list of %-based specifiers.

 The call-back function is called by `snfmt()` whenever a custom